-11. 9-14U & 14/15 age - A courtesy runner will be allowed for the current catcher anytime.
+10. 9-14U & 14/15 age - A courtesy runner will be allowed for the current catcher anytime.
 This means the catcher must be the catcher of record before and after the at bat.
 The courtesy runner will be the last player that made an out.
 The player that is run for must catch the next inning.
 (Courtesy runners can be only used for catchers only, pitchers must run).

-15U - A courtesy runner will be allowed for the current catcher anytime.
+15AAA & 15AA - A courtesy runner will be allowed for the current catcher anytime.
 Players who have participated in the game in any other capacity are ineligible to serve as courtesy runners until all players have participated.
 If all players have participated, then the courtesy runner will be the last player that made an out.
 The player that is run for must catch the next inning.
 (Courtesy runners can be only used for catchers only, pitchers must run).

-- 12. Teams must start the game with 9 players.
+- 11. 9-14 & 14/15 age: Teams must start the game with 9 players.
 If due to injury or illness, a team may finish a game with 8 players.
+A team reduced to less than 9 players due to an ejection shall be disqualified. - 12.
+15AAA & 15AA: Teams must start the game with 9 players.
+If a team goes down to 8 players due to an injury or illness, then that batting spot is an out each time it comes up.
 A team reduced to less than 9 players due to an ejection shall be disqualified. - 13.
-15 age: If a team goes down to 8 players due to an injury, then that batting spot is an out each time it comes up. - 14.
 9-14 & 14/15 age: If a player comes late to a game or leaves early, in a round robin batting order you close the batting order up (eliminate the batting spot if player left) or for the player coming late you open up the batting order (add the batting spot at the bottom of the order).
 If a player is injured during the game you close the batting order up (eliminate his batting spot).
 It is not an out when his spot comes up to bat.
 If a player is ejected in a 9-14 year old game then that batting spot is an out each time it comes up.
-If a batter gets hurt during his at-bat, then the next batter in order will assume his count.

-15. Pool Play Game Length / Time Limits:
+If a batter gets hurt during his at-bat, then the next batter in order will assume his count. - 14.
+Pool Play Game Length / Time Limits: